Procedure Guide ·Hip Replacement ·2026

 1What is the alternative to hip replacement for dogs?

-The main alternative is FHO (femoral head ostectomy) at $1,500-$3,000, which removes the ball of the joint and lets scar tissue form a false joint.
-It works best for smaller dogs under 50 pounds.
-Conservative management (weight control, joint supplements, pain medication, physical therapy) costs $500-$2,000 per year.
-THR provides the best outcome for large dogs with severe hip dysplasia.
+FHO (femoral head ostectomy) at $1,500-$3,000 is best for dogs under 50 lbs.
+Conservative management (supplements, pain meds, physical therapy) costs $500-$2,000/year.
+THR provides the best outcome for large dogs.

 2How long does recovery take after hip replacement?